Skip to main content

 • Maturation: natural changes that occur over time regardless of intervention

-When donors require evidence that a programme "made a difference" or "caused improvement," they are asking for counterfactual-based attribution.
-Without it, you can only describe what happened, not what your programme achieved.
+When donors require evidence that a program "made a difference" or "caused improvement," they are asking for counterfactual-based attribution.
+Without it, you can only describe what happened, not what your program achieved.

 In Practice